jonGuti13/TensorFI2/conf/README.md

 The *Layer* is specified only if *layer_states* Target and *single* Mode are chosen.
 If the user wants the bit to be flipped by the injector in a randomly chosen layerm, *N* is specified.
 Otherwise, the layer number where the bit is going to be flipped can be indicated with a value between 0 and *number_of_trainable_parameters* - 1.
 The number of trainable parameters depends on the model you are woriking with.

+#### 7. Format

+The *Format* in which the data is represented can be of two types - either "fp32" or "int8". "int8" is only supported if *layer_states* Target and *single* Mode are chosen and if the model has been quantized using TensorFlow Lite.

 ### Example configuration files

 We provide two example config files and explain the injection for each.